unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 There is one desired-state authority.
 Mutable configuration lives there, while deployed commands read checksummed desired-state revisions selected through `current-config`.
 The installed LLM-Ops-Kit runtime is a separate rollback domain selected through the immutable release's `current` and `previous` links.
 Trusted control hosts receive the complete secret-free catalog they need for global status and dependency planning.
 Component hosts receive role-filtered snapshots containing only the profiles needed for their work.
 Secret values are not part of either snapshot; configuration carries references such as `env:EXAMPLE_TOKEN`, not the token itself.

-I kept local interface preferences outside that authority.
-A Textual theme or refresh interval belongs to the operator's current terminal, not to the desired state of a model host.
-That distinction sounds small until a cosmetic setting changes a configuration hash and creates false drift across several machines.
+I deliberately kept local interface preferences outside that authority.
+A Textual theme or refresh interval belongs to the operator's terminal, not to the desired state of a model host.
+It sounds like a minor distinction until changing a color theme changes a configuration hash and suddenly several machines appear to have drifted.

 The configuration model also gave names to concepts that had been blurred together: